saltstack/salt/doc/ref/cli/salt-cp.rst

     desitination will be assumed to be a directory.
 Finally, recursion is now supported, allowing for entire directories to be copied.

-.. versionchanged:: 2016.11.7,Nitrogen
+.. versionchanged:: 2016.11.7,2017.7.2
-    Returned tha old mode when salt-cp copies all files in one command back.
+    Returned the old mode when salt-cp copies all files in one command back.
-    The new chunked mode is available with the new ``-C``, ``--cunked`` argument.
+    The new chunked mode is available with the new ``-C``, ``--chunked`` argument.
     The compression and directories copying and large files support is available in the chunked mode only.